nodiscc/xsrv/roles/monitoring/victoriametrics/README.md

 See [defaults/main.yml](defaults/main.yml) for all configuration variables.

-VictoriaMetrics must be able to reach `exporter-exporter` on other hosts over port 9999/tcp.
+Hosts running `vmagent` must be able to reach VictoriaMetrics on port 8428/tcp.
+Firewall zones allowing remote write are configured via `victoriametrics_firewalld_zones`.

 ## Usage